 Exceptions to the internal notice process will be made if a person from the same department fills the vacant position.
-In these cases, the department may opt to promote or transfer a staff member within that department without an open position notice.
+In these cases, the department may opt to promote or transfer an employee within that department without an open position notice.
 Other exceptions will be made only with the concurrence of Human Resources.